top of page

 Conclusion

-An extrasensitive person must understand their abilities to put them to work in the best way—for their own good as well as for those involved.
-An empath is a trusted colleague and friend, someone who gathers people around them, creating a collaborative environment.
+An extrasensory or empathic person must understand their abilities to use them in the most correct way, both for their own good and for the good of those involved.
+An empath is a trustworthy colleague and friend who gathers people around them, creating a collaborative environment.

-Therefore, if you are extrasensitive, don’t hide from this trait.
+So, if you are extrasensory, don't hide from this trait.
 Learn to accept it, understand it, and use it to navigate life with ease.

-In the end, it is essential to become aware of who you truly are.
+Ultimately, it is important to be aware of who you truly are.

 Bibliography